wagov/wasocshared/docs/advisories/20240723002-Okta-Releases-Browser-Plugin-Advisory.md

 ## Overview

 The WA SOC has been made aware of a cross-site scripting security vulnerability found in the Okta Browser Plugin (Chrome/Edge/Firefox/Safari).
 The issue occurs when the plugin prompts the user to save credentials within Okta Personal.
-A fix was implemented to properly escape these fields, addressing the vulnerability.
-Importantly, if Okta Personal is not added to the plugin to enable multi-account view, the Workforce Identity Cloud plugin is not affected by this issue.
-The vulnerability is fixed in Okta Browser Plugin version 6.32.0 for Chrome/Edge/Safari/Firefox.

 ## What is vulnerable?